theunknowninfinite/theunknowninfinite/readme.md

 <div align="left">
 About Me :man_technologist::

-- :man_student: Robotics Grad Student at the University of Maryland, College Park.
+- :racing_car: Full-time engineer and passionate automotive enthusiast
 - :robot: Exploring Robotics.
-- :computer: Delving into ROS and Drones powered by Machine Learning.
+- :computer: Delving into ROS and AI.
-- :racing_car: Full-time engineer and passionate automotive enthusiast
+- :man_student: Masters in Robotics from the University of Maryland, College Park.

 </div>
 <div align="left">